 This post follows on from my overview of Role-Playing Game Types (RPG), and is another step towards finally publishing my role-playing guide.
 I think play-by-mail (PBM) is awesome, and despite what some claim it has not died out.
 To help justify my opinions on why PBM can be such a powerful way of role-playing (RP), I’ll explain some core aspects that form the essence of this type of gaming.

 Over the decades PBM became an umbrella term covering more than just games played via a postal service.
 The term PBM has variations like: play-by-post (PBP), play-by-email (PBEM), play-by-Internet (PBI) or play-by-web (PBW).
 PBEM has probably been the most common playing method since the 90s.
 I prefer to use the PBM abbreviation as an umbrella term for all the types.
-Whilst PBM can be a way of running downtime for a tabletop group or Live-Action (LARP), I am focusing on dedicated PBM RPGs.
+Whilst PBM can be a way of running downtime for a tabletop group (TTRPG) or Live-Action (LARP), I am focusing on dedicated PBM RPGs.

+Just like with TTRPG or LARP a PBM game can vary in duration.
 How long a PBM is played generally comes down:

 - Until a particular win condition is reached, like Civilization.